curl/curl/docs/SECURITY-PROCESS.md

 Bug Bounty
 ----------

-See [BUG-BOUNTY](BUG-BOUNTY.md) for specific details on the bug bounty program.
+See [BUG-BOUNTY](https://curl.haxx.se/docs/bugbounty.html) for details on the bug bounty program.